18F/unit-testing-node/_pages/components/rule.md

 ## Testing `Rule.channelMatches()`

-First, the easy case.
-Add a test called `'should match a message from any channel'`.
-Copy the implementation from `'should match a message from one of the channelNames'`, then add this line before the `expect()` clause:
+First, the easy case: Add a test called `'should match a message from any channel'`.
+Copy the implementation from `'should match a message from one of the channelNames'`, and then add this line before the `expect()` clause:

 ```js
     delete rule.channelNames;